Leading rides

 Meet up and start location

-Ride type eg; easy, social, training.
+Ride type eg; easy, steady, training.

 Distance and likely average speed